neringabickmore/art-i-al/README.md

 I designed my site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
 I was focusing on defining the basic layout structure of the app and identifying how displays would change on different screen sizes such as [mobile](/wireframes/site-wireframes/gallery-buy.mobile.png), [tablet](/wireframes/site-wireframes/gallery-buy.tablet.png), and [desktop](/wireframes/site-wireframes/gallery-buy.desktop.png).

 You can view all wireframes created for this project in [site wireframes](/wireframes/site-wireframes) folder.

+  **Please note, as I was developing the project, I have identified some weaknesses in the UX and therefore made the required changes.
+The deployed site looks somewhat different in comparison to the wireframes.
+These changes will allow the user to have a better experience and allow easier navigation.
+Some wireframes that are available to view may not be present in current features.
+This is due to time constraints and I may consider them for the future, therefore, leaving them.
+I have also added additional superuser features in the front-end that at the time of the site design didn't realize will be required.
+Wireframes of these features are not included due to time constraints.
+The design theme of the features is a close match to the overall site to ensure continuation and flow.*

 [Back to content](#contents)